 adb install

-command is a godsend.
+For users who sideload apps frequently, adb install is a godsend and one of the most useful commands.
 This command allows you to install APKs from your computer onto your Android device.
 To make this work, you need to copy the APK file into the platforms-tools folder on your computer.

 Example: